dcj/Clojure-GeoSpatial-Study-Group/README.md

 ### [geo.io](https://github.com/Factual/geo#geoio)

-For the purposes of the discussion below, I define the term `geoEDN` as being the straightforward conversion of a geoJSON string into EDN, with no further processing.
+For the purposes of the discussion below, I define the term `GeoEDN` as being the straightforward conversion of a GeoJSON string into EDN, with no further processing.
-Thus, geoEDN and geoJSON can represent the exact same thing, just the format is different.
+Thus, GeoEDN and GeoJSON represent the exact same thing, just the syntax/format is different.
-To a Clojure programmer, the only thing geoJSON is good for is interop with the external world, we can't operate on geoJSON directly...
+To a Clojure programmer, the only thing GeoJSON is good for is interop with the external world, we can't operate on GeoJSON directly...

-Example geoJSON/geoEDN helper functions:
+Proposed GeoJSON/GeoEDN helper functions:

 ```
 (defn geojson-type